The best Wayfair Black Friday sales

 Appliances

 When you can’t really get out for happy hour, bring happy hour to you.
-This wine cooler includes adjustable racks and cool tempered mirror glass doors with interior lighting and fits 20 bottles.
+This wine cooler includes adjustable racks and cool tempered glass doors with interior lighting and fits 10 bottles.
 Cheers!

 Nostalgia 800-Watt Countertop Microwave Oven ($128.99, regularly $149.99; wayfair.com)